A Guide to Water Conservation - Saving Water and the Earth

 Did you know that?

-- Washing your garments in cold water can decrease energy use by up to 80% when compared with a warm wash stack.
+- Washing your garments in cold water can decrease energy use by up to 80% compared with a warm wash stack.

 Saving Water Saves Nature

-What You Can Do?
+What Can You Do?

 Here are demonstrated means to conserve more water: